aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +1 Basic Skills grant 20% Damage Reduction for [2.0 - 6.0] seconds.
 - +1 Becoming Injured while Crowd Controlled grants you Unstoppable for 4 seconds.
 This effect has a [40 - 20] second Cooldown.
 - +1 Casting a Basic Skill reduces the Mana cost of your next Core Skill or Mastery Skill by [15 - 25%].
-- +1 Distant enemies have a 8% chance to be Stunned for 2 seconds when they hit you.
-You deal [10 - 20%] increased damage to Stunned enemies.
 - +1 Gain [20 - 40] of your Primary Resource for every 25% of your Life that you Heal.
 - +1 Thorns damage dealt has a [20 - 40%] chance to deal damage to all enemies around you.
 - +1 Using a Cooldown restores [15 - 25] Mana.